smatechnologies/ibm-i-agent-docs/docs/restricted-mode/operations.md

     normal system operations are the same as when a display device is used.
-The steps performed by the Restricted Mode Script and any error information can be viewed using the LSAM sub-menu option to display \"Restricted mode history\" (previously called \"History of the last use\").
+The steps performed by the Restricted Mode Script and any error information can be viewed using the LSAM sub-menu option to display "Restricted mode history" (previously called "History of the last use").

-[Run a Restricted Mode Process Using the Console or an Alternate Display Device]{.ul}
+[Run a Restricted Mode Process Using the Console or an Alternate Display Device]

 1. Ensure that the LSAM is communicating with SAM and supporting services (SAM-SS).
 2. Log in to the IBM i console or an alternate display device as **SMASAV**.
-3. Wait for a message on the display device stating, \"Restricted mode operation ready to start ...\"
+3. Wait for a message on the display device stating, "Restricted mode operation ready to start ..."
 4. Start the OpCon/xps job through the Enterprise Manager.
 5. Regardless of the steps that will run, the following screen will be displayed after the restricted mode operation is started.
 The status